History of Italian fashion: Men's styles during the Renaissance

 During the Italian Renaissance, men wore large, fitted waistcoats underneath pleated overcoats called giornea, which had wide, puffy mutton sleeves and were often made from brocade.
 Men wore hats like caps and berets.
 Men typically wore an overcoat called a cioppa, which had lining of a different color than the main fabric, a defining feature of fashion during the Italian Renaissance.
 Men typically wore hose or tights that emphasized their lower bodies.
 Men and women wore outer clothes with detachable and often slashed sleeves of varied designs.
 Wealthy people owned many different pairs of sleeves to match their overcoats and dresses.
 The Renaissance changed societal attitudes toward clothing and appearance.
 Men in particular wanted to wear more fitted clothes to emphasize their body shape.
 Merchants expanded the market for apparel, and created complementary accessories such as hats, hairnets, bags, and gloves.
 The widespread use of mirrors, popular in Renaissance interior design and architecture, increased interest in self-image and fashion.

 Men's hairstyles and headdresses

-Men's hairstyles were short to shoulder-length, and often curled inwards.